ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Gene Therapy Clinical Trials 2026: AAV Vectors, FDA Approval Pipeline, and Long-Term Safety Data

-Gene therapy has had more false dawns than any other category in medicine — decades of promise followed by setbacks that reset the field, followed by cautious renewal.
-What makes 2026 genuinely different from prior moments of optimism is the number of approved products: Zolgensma, Hemgenix, Elevidys, Roctavian, and several others have moved gene therapy from experimental to established for specific conditions.
-The research frontier has moved accordingly — from "can gene therapy work?" to "can it work in larger, more heterogeneous patient populations, and can we manage the immune responses and durability questions that are its remaining challenges?"
+Gene therapy has had more false dawns than almost any other category in medicine — decades of promise, a series of devastating setbacks that reset the field and reset public confidence, followed by cautious renewal.
+What makes 2026 genuinely different from prior moments of optimism is the number of approved products.
+Zolgensma, Hemgenix, Elevidys, Roctavian, Casgevy — these have moved gene therapy from experimental to established for specific conditions.
+The research frontier has shifted accordingly: from "can gene therapy work?" to harder questions about durability, immune responses in heterogeneous patient populations, and whether the 15-year long-term follow-up requirement creates commercial models that the industry can sustain.

 Medical Notice